kaichiehhsu/kaichiehhsu.github.io/_posts/2021-03-17-generalExamination.md

 ---
 title: "General Examination Abstract"
 collection:	posts
 permalink: /posts/general
+excerpt: "Recent developments in deep reinforcement learning have shown promising results to improve the capabilities of autonomous systems.
+However, for safety-critical robotic systems, it is crucial to provide safety and liveness certificates around these data-driven methods."
 date: 		2021-03-17
 ---